 No wonder, then, that the local green building market is so strong.
 Companies like Eco Custom Homes and The Hoots Group provide green contracting for new home construction and renovations, while Conservation Mart and The Eco Emporium supply materials, solar electronics and green housewares to outfit all those new homes.
 Meanwhile, Southface is a nonprofit organization that educates people and businesses about how to conserve energy and save money.

 Hungry for a sustainable supper?
 Atlanta has it covered, thanks in part to the Green Foodservice Alliance, a division of the Georgia Restaurant Association that creates and implement environmental “best practices” in food establishments.
 Snack on artisanal breads and baked goods at Alon’s Bakery, local seafood at Food 101, or go upscale and seasonal at Haven.
-Nearby in Decatur, Watershed Restaurant (founded by Indigo Girl Emily Saliers) serves up Southern favorites with a local twist.
+Watershed Restaurant (founded by Indigo Girl Emily Saliers) serves up Southern favorites with a local twist.
 Home cooks can snatch up local goodies at the Piedmont Park green market or find a nearby CSA through Georgia Organics.

 Atlanta has a thriving community of environmental nonprofits working on everything from local habitat cleanups to global environmental awareness.
 True to their names, The Upper Chattahoochee Riverkeeper keeps watch over the Upper Chattahoochee River, and Trees Atlanta has been planting and caring for the city’s trees since 1985.

 On the broader scale, ECO-Action works for environmental justice, and Mothers & Others, which is housed at the Georgia Conservancy, is dedicated to improving air quality across Georgia.
 A kid friendly group doing good work in Atlanta is The Captain Planet Foundation — a nonprofit that works to educate and empower kids to be environmental stewards.